TWUOnline/ldrs664/_pages/unit-2.md

 View the following resources about …

 ```
 Below I’ve listed some examples of learning activities.
-They should always have a short introduction & Instructions, as well as some way to synthesize/reflect on the information presented (ex.
+They should always have a short introduction &amp; Instructions, as well as some way to synthesize/reflect on the information presented (ex.
 Questions to Consider)
 There can be just one activity per topic, or have a couple at the end of the unit.
 Options for the first activity include an ice-breaker, or type of sharing/reflective activity that connects their past experiences to course content.
 ```